Health Implications on Lithium Mining

 For electric vehicles or grid storage in wind or solar setups, lithium-free battery technologies like the ones mentioned earlier can be applied.

-While lithium-ion batteries dominate energy storage technology today, renewable energy sources like solar panels and wind turbines do not inherently require lithium for energy generation.
 Additionally, many emerging energy storage technologies are either already in use or in development to provide viable alternatives to lithium-based systems, making it possible to transition to clean energy without relying on lithium.